Akbarsait/mac-apps/README.md

-# MacOS Applications
+# MacOS Applications & Tips
-Page to highligh some of the best and useful apps which are avaialbel for free and as well in paid version for everydays productivity.
+A simple list of best and useful apps which are avaialbel for free and as well in paid version for everydays productivity.
+Includes some quick tips which I find really useful for users who switched from windows.

 **Productivity Apps**
 - [Alfred](https://www.alfredapp.com/) Helps improving the effeciency with Hotkey, keywords etc.